Metronome

 Who this is for

-Jazz players working through a tune in 7/4.
-Classical students building up to an accelerando passage at pace.
-Drummers learning to feel an asymmetric groove without the internal count collapsing.
-Teachers setting exercises that need a specific accent pattern.
-Composers auditioning how a metric modulation reads against a click before committing it to a part.
-For audible rhythmic subdivisions inside a single pulse (e.g. a 7:4 tuplet of sixteenths), use Rhythm & Subdivision instead.
+The metronome is built for the moments when a basic click falls short: a jazz player working through a tune in 7/4, a classical student building up to an accelerando passage at pace, a drummer learning to feel an asymmetric groove without the internal count collapsing, a teacher setting exercises that need a specific accent pattern, or a composer auditioning how a metric modulation reads against a click before committing it to a part.
+For audible rhythmic subdivisions inside a single pulse (for example a 7:4 tuplet of sixteenths), use Rhythm & Subdivision instead.